forestgrape/coronavirus/immune_system.md

 ### T Cells
 * T cells are in the blood and locally in tissues.
 * T cells can check if cells do what they are supposed to do.
-Virus infected cells have a changed metabolism e.g. produce virions, which can be [detected by T cells](#extern-checks).
+Virus infected cells have a changed metabolism since they produce proteins encoded by the viruses.
+[T cells can detect](#extern-checks) the virus proteins exposed.
 * To control coronaviruses infections T cells are key [citation coming].

 > ###### Resident T cell